nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Figure 4.1a: <i>Ui Layout</i>
 </div>

-As seen in figure 4.1a above, the user interface is split into five separate segments marked 1 to 5.
+As seen in Figure 4.1a above, the user interface is split into five separate segments marked 1 to 5.
 1. **Top bar** - Displays passive information such as a summary for the user, greeting message, week number , academic topic for the week and today's date.
 A more detailed explanation on each item can be found in the upcoming section